GLab/glab.github.io/manuals/user/topology/editor.md

 ![](../../img/editor-home-tab.png)

-* *Modes* selects the mode.
+* <a name="mode"></a>*Modes* selects the mode.
 This is important since this defines what a left-click will do in the workspace.
 One of these tools is always active.
 You can see which mode is active either on these buttons, or on your cursor when hovering over an element.
  * _Select & Move_: This tool allows you to move elements via drag&drop on the workspace.
  * _Connect_: This tool allows you to connect elements.
 When the tool is active, click on one element and then on a second one to connect them.
 To cancel the operation after the first click, click on the same element again.
  * _Delete_: This will delete elements with one click.
 Caution!